eriktim/openapi-elm/book/customization.md

-# Customisation
+# Customization

 The `Request` type is a _opaque_ type that describes how to make an HTTP request.
-Each `Request` can be customised using the update functions in `Api.elm`, e.g. for adding headers, changing the base path or setting a timeout.
+Each `Request` can be customized using the update functions in `Api.elm`, e.g. for adding headers, changing the base path or setting a timeout.
 Using the `send` function and a `Msg` the request can be converted to a `Cmd Msg` which allows Elm to make the actual call.

-The customisation also allows you to set-up your own generic solution for making HTTP requests.
+The customization also allows you to set-up your own generic solution for making HTTP requests.
 Let's say you need to add an authentication header to each request and your base path is loaded from your program's flags.
 You capture this data and store it in a `Server` record.
-The customisation enables you to define your own `send` function like this:
+The customization enables you to define your own `send` function like this:

 ```elm
 type alias Server =